Bipolar disorder in children

 It’s normal for teenagers to feel emotional and have mood swings.
 But if the periods of mania or depression last longer than several weeks, this may be a sign that your child suffers from bipolar disorder.

-What are the causes of Pediatric Bipolar Disorder?
+What are the causes of bipolar disorder in children?

 Scientists don’t know exactly what causes bipolar disorder.
 The structure and chemical makeup inside your child’s brain may make them more likely to have this condition.
 Genetics may play a part because the illness can run in families.
 Having an anxiety disorder can also make people more likely to develop bipolar disorder.